Practical

 On the intersection of art and science

-Two commissioned artists have created new work inspired by 'BORDERS', each exploring the line between guarding and crossing.
+Five artists and duos have created new work inspired by 'BORDERS', each exploring the line between guarding and crossing.

 The projects by photographer Bieke Depoorter bear witness to the intimate and collaborative approach with which she questions the relationship between photographer and subject.
 They highlight how trust and shared narratives shape photography.
 These themes are reflected in the work she created for 'BORDERS'.